-There are no registration requirements for a trust treated as an NFFE.
+There are no registration requirements for a trust treated as an NFFE (other than if the trust has elected to be classed as a "Direct-Reporting NFFE").

-See 13 for further details on registration under the US Agreement.
+See Section13 for further details on registration under the US Agreement.
 There are no registration requirements for any entity under the UK Agreement.